TheGitGubGuy/TheGitGubGuy/README.md

 - 👋 Hi, I’m @TheGitGubGuy
 - 👀 I’m interested in Linux and Computers
 - 🌱 I’m currently learning how to code in Python and out coding languages
-- 💞️ I’m looking to collaborate on chromium os
 - 📫 How to reach me: Email|thegitgubguy@gmail.com

 <!---